pfaion/timesheet_generator/README.md

 This will generate a random timesheet with valid working hours for your given parameters.
 It considers weekends and even public holidays.
 You will need python3 to run it (see requirements.txt for a list of needed libraries) and pdflatex installed and on your path.

+The random sampling works with chunks of 30 minutes that are distributed over all valid days with random starting hours until the specified hours are consumed.
+The days are weighted according to 1/x for some random order, so some days get a lot of chunks and some get only little.

 Many options can be configured though parameters, e.g. you can specify to work only on Mondays and Wednesdays by passing `-dow 0 2`.
 For continued usage you might want to adjust the default-values directly in your script at the very top.

 This tool is only considered for checking the validity of timesheets and not intended for submission.